 After captaining both the Grand Slam-winning team and the British & Irish Lions tour of New Zealand, Gareth made the switch to Rugby League.
 Proving the doubters wrong, he put in a number of bravura performances before a serious arm injury finally ended his career.

 Off the field Gareth’s personal life hit the headlines when he revealed his sexuality, making him the only openly gay player in the game.
 He holds the tag with pride, though he hopes to see the day when it’s no longer a newsworthy issue.
-He is an ambassador for Stonewall and a passionate supporter of ChildLine.
+Having established himself in retirement as a widely-admired campaigner and role-model, Gareth also later revealed he was living with HIV.
+Alongside many media and charity commitments he is an ambassador for Stonewall and a passionate supporter of ChildLine.